ChrisDavid2/gpds2/docs/problems/two-classifications.md

 | Train     | 3199 | 3272 | **6471**|
 | Test      | 800 | 828 | **1628** |

-The results are presented in the next section.

 ## 4. RESULTS

 ### 4.1 Original Images